We are committed to providing a variety of housing options in order to meet the many needs and interests of our students.

 Quiet living lifestyle residents agree to a 24-hour quiet environment conducive to sleep and study.
 Students should expect "normal" noise (garbage removal, lawn mowers, etc.), but residents agree to respect the rights of other community members to request a quiet environment at all times.

 Resident life is good for transfer students.
 Within the larger university setting, we offer our transfer residents a true community feeling — socially, academically and conveniently.
 Most of our transfers like the independent living-style of the Apartments Community with single bedrooms, full kitchens and ample parking.
 The Apartments consist of Hillside and Susquehanna, which are up the hill from central campus next to our beautiful Nature Preserve.
 Apartments are available in two-, four- and six-person configurations in a suite-style with a common room.
 New this year, we’re reserving four buildings in Hillside just for transfer students — although they are welcome to find housing in any of our buildings.
-Many of the Resident Assistants in these buildings are transfer students themselves and go through special training to help transition students to Binghamton and maximize their residents’ success.
+Many of the staff in these buildings are transfer students themselves and go through special training to help transition students to Binghamton and maximize their residents’ success.